Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Dependence on metric

-The above proposition is quite trivial, the way that it is stated -- one can consider the trivial action on some $Y$ with some natural metric $d'$ and find a sufficiently ``wild'' metric $d$.
+The above proposition is quite trivial, the way that it is stated, as one can consider the trivial action on some space $(Y,d')$ and find a sufficiently `dissimilar' or `wild' metric~$d$.